artefactual/atom-docs/user-manual/import-export/csv-import.rst

 for the series, use the *qubitParentSlug* to point to the parent fonds or collection already in AtoM, and then use the *parentID* column for all your lower-level file descriptions.
-However, using both *parentID* and *qubitParentSlug* in the same row will cause an error.
+However, using both *parentID* and *qubitParentSlug* in the same row will cause a conflict, and AtoM will prefer the *qubitParentSlug* so the import does not fail.

 Both methods of establishing hierarchical relationships are described below.